LSD: Chemistry

 LSD is a chiral compound with two stereocenters at the carbon atoms C-5 and C-8, so that theoretically four different optical isomers of LSD could exist.
-LSD, also called (+)-D-LSD, has the absolute configuration (5R,8R).
-The C-5 isomers of lysergamides do not exist in nature and are not formed during the synthesis from d-lysergic acid.
+LSD, also called d-LSD or (+)-LSD, has the absolute configuration (5R,8R).
+The other stereoisomers are iso-LSD (d-iso-LSD), l-LSD, and l-iso-LSD.

+The 5S- or levo- stereoisomers of lysergamides do not exist in nature and are not formed during the synthesis from d-lysergic acid.
 Retrosynthetically, the C-5 stereocenter could be analysed as having the same configuration of the alpha carbon of the naturally occurring amino acid L-tryptophan, the precursor to all biosynthetic ergoline compounds.

 However, LSD and iso-LSD, the two C-8 isomers, rapidly interconvert in the presence of bases, as the alpha proton is acidic and can be deprotonated and reprotonated.
 Non-psychoactive iso-LSD which has formed during the synthesis can be separated by chromatography and can be isomerized to LSD.

 Pure salts of LSD are triboluminescent, emitting small flashes of white light when shaken in the dark.
 LSD is strongly fluorescent and will glow bluish-white under UV light.

 Synthesis

-LSD is an ergoline derivative.
+The chemical synthesis of LSD has been described.
 It is commonly synthesized by reacting diethylamine with an activated form of lysergic acid.
 Activating reagents include phosphoryl chloride and peptide coupling reagents.
-Lysergic acid is made by alkaline hydrolysis of lysergamides like ergotamine, a substance usually derived from the ergot fungus on agar plate; or, theoretically possible, but impractical and uncommon, from ergine (lysergic acid amide, LSA) extracted from morning glory seeds.
+Lysergic acid is made by alkaline hydrolysis of lysergamides like ergotamine, a substance usually derived from the ergot fungus on agar plate.
 Lysergic acid can also be produced synthetically, although these processes are not used in clandestine manufacture due to their low yields and high complexity.

-Research
+Albert Hofmann synthesized LSD in the following manner: (1) hydrazinolysis of ergotamine into D- and L-isolysergic acid hydrazide, (2) separation of the enantiomers with di-(p-toluyl)-D-tartaric acid to get D-isolysergic acid hydrazide, (3) enantiomerization into D-lysergic acid hydrazide, (4) substitution with HNO2 to D-lysergic acid azide and (5) finally substitution with diethylamine to form D-lysergic acid diethylamide.

 The precursor for LSD, lysergic acid, has been produced by GMO baker's yeast.